gdad-s-river/gdad-s-river.github.io/_posts/2017-01-01-goodbye-sapient.md

 My June XT Batch, Bangalore wouldn't have been what it is without you peeps.
 I owe my time in Bangalore's awesomeness to you.
 I've to write a separate post for you like I did after the end of training.

+Harish Kulur, who was one year senior to us, took our backbone training, he's a super quick learner.
+Boy!
+His calmness and coolness gives me chills, he's literally the coolest person I've met.

 > If I've left someone please comment below, and I'll include you from my memories, here!